What Does Climate Science Have to Say About the Claims of the AGW Denialists?

 continued.
 “If you have a ten minute conversation with him, you can

-Collection of links on Lindzen's strikingly poor record on climate change ideas, his past funding by oil money
+Collection of links on Lindzen's strikingly poor record on climate change ideas, and his funding by oil money

-Here's another good video on the junk science objections to AGW, the final few minutes of which does a good summary of the poor science in Lindzen's continually discredited "Iris" hypothesis.
-Lindzen's continued output of opinion clearly at variance with the evidence, is impressive.
-A long and growing list of Lindzen quotes and comparisons with reality, is here.
-No responsible person sincerely desiring to know the truth can afford to simply take his unsupported pronoucements and poor science on faith, just because he's an MIT professor.
-That is the classic logical fallacy of "the argument from authority".
-Instead, one gives credibility to a scientist's claims because he's supported his case well, in solid peer-reviewed scientific journals which have stood the test of critical examination.
+Here's another good video on the junk science of the objections to AGW, the final few minutes of which does a good summary of the poor science in Lindzen's "Iris" hypothesis.
+No responsible person sincerely desiring to know the truth can afford to simply take his unsupported pronoucements on faith, just because he's an MIT professor - the classic logical fallacy of "the argument from authority".
+Give credibility to a scientist because he's supported his case in solid peer-reviewed scientific journals, not because he's got a prestigous position earned earlier.